Moonscoper/Python-Deep-Learning/README.md

-# Python-Deep-Learning\nThis repository contains Python not
+# Python-Deep-Learning\nThis repository contains Python notebooks which guide you through different concepts and techniques of Deep Learning.
+Thoroughly explained and easily